JamesDeschard/my_templating_engine/readme.md

 ## Create an HTML template in the index.html file

-Once you have added your base markup, you can add expressions and variables to it.
-Similar to twig or jinja.
+Once you have added your boilerplate markup, you can add expressions and variables from your context into it.

 ### Expressions